ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

       expect(linkElement).toBeInTheDocument();
     });
     ````
-* Testing the US.
-The test below shows how to test that the text of a button changes when it is clicked
+* The test below shows how to test that the text of a button changes when it is clicked

   The test is first setup. `act()` prepares the components for the `expects`.
 It wraps the code rendering it and performing updates.
 This makes the test run closer to how React works in the browser.
 The test needs to include the steps a user would take - here we retrieve the button from the ReactDOM (`querySelector`), click on the button programmatically (`fireEvent.click(btn)`), and check that the text on the button changed to the correct one.